-In addition, it occurred to me to add a golden butterfly, created by Ralph Mathews (England), whose diagrams are in the book Minigami*: Mini Origami Projects for Cards, Gifts and Decorations by Gay Merrill Gross.
+As I worked it occurred to me that I could pair Hans-Werner’s model with a golden butterfly created by Ralph Mathews (England), whose diagrams are in the book Minigami*: Mini Origami Projects for Cards, Gifts, and Decorations, by Gay Merrill Gross.

 Here are the dimensions and proportions of the papers used for each model.
 Click the image to enlarge it.

-Model folded and arranged by Leyla Torres.
+The model was folded and arranged by Leyla Torres.
 Based on the origami minimal curved fold by Hans-Werner Guth (Germany) a butterfly clip by Ralph Mathews (England).

 . . . . . . . . . .